 The wave maker comprises of a power head that acts as pump to create the waves in the water.
 You can always get a model depending on the size of the aquarium for you to have the best waves created for the fish.

-2. The wave maker will help the coral and invertebrates to access the nutrients in the tank.
+The wave maker will help the coral and invertebrates to access the nutrients in the tank.
 This is because the corals and invertebrates cannot really move to where the nutrients are located.
-You can now be sure that the nutrients will be pushed to where it is.
+You can now be sure that the nutrients will be pushed to where it is.3

-The 10 Best Aquarium Wave Makers on the Market
+The 10 Best Wave Makers For Fresh & Saltwater Aquariums

 |Hydor Koralia Nano Aquarium Circulation Pump||240, 425, 565 GPH|